 201, 202, 203.
 INTRODUCTORY PHYSICS.
-An introductory course in mechanics, wave motion, thermodynamics, electro-magnetism, geometrical and wave optics, designed to provide the science and engineering major with both an intuitive and a mathematical understanding of fundamental physical concepts.
+An introductory course in mechanics, relativity, electromagnetism and wave motion, designed to provide the science and engineering major with an intuitive and a mathematical understanding of fundamental physical concepts.
 Must be taken in sequence.
 Prerequisite: Mathematics 181.
-Corequisite: 204, 205, 206; Mathematics 182, 183, 184.
+Corequisite: 204, 205, 206; Mathematics 282, 283, 284.
 Four credits; autumn, winter, spring.